pCT-collaboration/pCT_Tools/README.md

 =============
 pCT_Tools
 =============
 #####This repository contains scripts and other tools useful for pCT users.
-Users can get help on these scripts by entering `<script name> -h`, which will print a help dialog for the bash script including a description of the scripts purpose, usage, and execution options.
+Bash scripts are executed be entering `./<script_name>` and many have required and/or optional execution parameters/flags that control their behavior.
+Users can get help on these scripts by entering `<script name> -h`, which will print a help dialog for the bash script including a description of the scripts purpose, usage, and execution parameters/flags.
 ------------
 ##Contents
 ------------